Home | About Us | Product Overview | Products | Place an Order | Distribution | News

 Laboratory monitoring and trending for microbes (& microbial products) in wine provides the ‘early warning’ needed for timely preventive and remedial action.

-Unitech Scientific LLC offers a collection of reagents and technologies for detecting Wine Spoilage Organisms and their metabolic products.
+Unitech Scientific offers a collection of reagents and technologies for detecting Wine Spoilage Organisms and their metabolic products.

 1. ENZYMATIC Monitoring (a few minutes/test)

 Grape juice contains no Lactic Acid; monitoring for D-Lactic Acid (formed by lactic acid bacteria [LAB] metabolism of sugar) provides an effective ‘early warning’ for the presence of unwanted Lactic Acid bacteria.
 Some Lactic Acid bacteria (e.g. Leuconostoc sp., Oenococcus) are introduced during mali-lactic fermentation, converting L-Malic to L-Lactic Acid.
 Unwanted LAB metabolize Citric Acid to Acetic Acid and diacetyl.